 Patient Demographic Information

 Patient demographic information follows the conceptual model first developed in the IHE PIX and PDQ profiles, and subsequently mapped into the PIX/PDQ V3 profiles.
 The requirement to federate queries across multiple patient identity domains led to the development of the XCPD profile.
 This profile uses the same conceptual model, but supports federation requirements to access patient identifiers and demographics.
-The latest profile to make use of patient demographics fully develops a conceptual model in Volume 1 of the Patient Demographics Query for Mobile (PDQM) Profile Supplement.

-That conceptual model applies to the entire family of PIX/PDQ profiles (including XCPD).
+Another IHE profile to use the Patient demographic information conceptual model is the Patient Demographics Query for Mobile (PDQm) Profile Supplement.
+The Patient demographic information conceptual model applies to the entire family of PIX/PDQ profiles (including XCPD).
 Due to the way that IHE presently develops profiles, these are treated as separate profiles.
-However, they are nearly functionally identical, having the same conceptual models.
+However, they are nearly functionally identical, having very similar conceptual models.
 The conceptual data model identified by these IHE profiles is presented in Table 3.2.1-1 Patient Demographics Conceptual Data Model below.
 This table is derived from the February 12, 2014 draft of the PDQM profile.

 Table 3.2.1-1: Patient Demographics Conceptual Data Model